-To answer every essential oil–related FAQ, we enlisted the help of Charlynn Avery, aromatherapist and educator at Aura Cacia, to help us craft the ultimate essential oil guide.
-Read on to get the lowdown on everything from why (and how) you should dilute your oils to the best scents for every occasion.
+To answer every essential oil-related FAQ, we enlisted the help of Charlynn Avery, aromatherapist and educator at Aura Cacia, to help us craft the ultimate essential oil guide.
+Here's our guide with the lowdown on everything from why (and how) you should dilute your oils to the best scents for every occasion.

 "Essential oils are highly concentrated, volatile plant extracts," explains Avery.
 "We obtain essential oils through a few different extraction methods, and the part of the plant we get the essential oil from can be different depending on the oil but is typically the most aromatic part.
 Rose oil, for example, comes from the petals of the rose, while citrus oils come from the rind."

-Aromatherapy, treating skin conditions, soothing muscle inflammation… the benefits of essential oils abound.
-"Essential oils can be used in personal care products, in home cleaning products, for general well-being in the context of emotional support, and many other ways," says Avery.
+Aromatherapy, treating skin conditions (from eczema to dark spots), soothing muscle inflammation… the benefits of essential oils abound.
+"Essential oils can be used in personal care products, in-home cleaning products, for general well-being in the context of emotional support, and many other ways," says Avery.
 This versatility also extends to the scents themselves.
 "Some of the most popular essential oils, like lavender and sweet orange, cross over into many categories and can be used effectively for many applications," she says.

 In addition to avoiding a potential skin reaction, diluting essential oils allows them to work better—when exposed to air alone, the molecules of the pure essential oils tend to evaporate very quickly.
 "Adding the essential oil to a carrier substance better facilitates the absorption of the oil by the body," says Avery.